ArtifexSoftware/ghostpdl/demos/c/ReadMe.txt

 Building with GHOSTPDL=0 will allow the Ghostscript DLL to be tested.
 The VS2019 project will need to be edited to use the appropriate .lib file too.

+On unix, the file can be built using:

+ make api_test

+run using:

+ make run_api_test

+and cleaned up using:

+ make post_api_test

+                            multi_test
+                            ~~~~~~~~~~

+This is a simple VS2019 project that loads the gpdl dll and drives
+multiple instances of it from the gsapi functions.

+It is intended as a simple demonstration of how to use multiple
+instances of the ghostscript library at once; in this case many
+ghostscript instances run in parallel within a single process
+to convert several different documents at a time.

+Building with GHOSTPDL=0 will allow the Ghostscript DLL to be
+tested.
+The VS2019 project will need to be edited to use the
+appropriate .lib file too.

+On unix, the file can be built using:

+ make multi_test

+run using:

+ make run_multi_test

+and cleaned up using:

+ make post_multi_test